kitnil/awesome/README.md

 - [Vangers](https://github.com/KranX/Vangers) - Video game that combines elements of the racing and role-playing genres.
 - [immer](https://github.com/arximboldi/immer) - Postmodern immutable and persistent data structures for C++
 - [leveldb](https://github.com/google/leveldb) - LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.
-- [GuiLite](https://github.com/idea4good/GuiLite) - ✔️Small-Fast-Injectable GUI library(5 KLOC) for all platforms
+- [GuiLite](https://github.com/idea4good/GuiLite) - ✔️The smallest header-only GUI library(5 KLOC) for all platforms
 - [freeminer](https://github.com/freeminer/freeminer) - Freeminer is an open source sandbox game inspired by Minecraft.
 - [NoahGameFrame](https://github.com/ketoo/NoahGameFrame) - A fast, scalable, distributed game server engine/framework for C++, include actor library, network library,can be used as a  real time multiplayer game engine ( MMO RPG/MOBA ), which support C#/Lua script/ Unity3d, Cocos2dx and plan to support Unreal.
 - [EpicSurvivalGameSeries](https://github.com/tomlooman/EpicSurvivalGameSeries) - Third-person Survival Game for Unreal Engine 4.